justinnavarr0-ga/Quizzicle/README.md

 I was stuck on this for an entire work day and after just reviewing what I learned I had to attempt a method I understood better.

+<p align = "center"> **SHOUTOUT TO KENDALL** </p>

-I realized it would be easier to compare the values of Strings to one another.
+After talking with him I realized it would be a lot easier to compare the values of Strings to one another.

 **I ended up structuring the questions like this:**